 The rule also states that certain Medicare premiums (including Part B and possibly Part D) and any surcharges imposed by Medicare must be automatically deducted from any Social Security benefit you receive as well.

-The impact from this one rule is simple; when you are trying to calculate your expected Social Security benefit you must realize that your expected Social Security benefit will most likely not be what you thought.
+The impact from these rules is simple; when you are trying to calculate your expected Social Security benefit you must realize that your expected Social Security benefit will most likely not be what you thought.

 You are probably thinking so what?
-It’s only going to be a couple of dollars off; that won’t break my bank in retirement.
+It’s only going to be a couple of dollars off which won’t break my bank in retirement.

 Well… on the surface this may not seem like much of a big deal, as Medicare premiums are not that substantial today.
-However, once the projected and historic rates of inflation are factored in along with adding any possible surcharges you just may see later in retirement, you could quite possibly have a take-home Social Security benefit which has been decreased from as little as 15%, to as much as 125%… or more!!!
+However, once the projected and historic rates of inflation are factored in along with adding any possible surcharges from Medicare’s Income Related Monthly Adjustment Amount (IRMAA) you could quite possibly have a take-home Social Security benefit which has been decreased from as little as 15%, to as much as 125%… or more!!!

 What we know from the Medicare Board of Trustees report is not only simple, it just happens to be the most important information your financial advisor refuses to share with you, which is: